parunchxi/JavaScript-Rock-Paper-Scissors/README.md

-# Weather App (HTML,CSS,JavaScript)
+# Rock Paper Scissors (HTML,CSS,JavaScript)

-This Weather App has been developed using HTML, CSS, and Vanilla JavaScript.
+A simple Rock Paper Scissors game that has been developed using HTML, CSS, and Vanilla JavaScript.

-## Features
-- Show weather by searching.
-- Switch the theme from light to dark (or dark to light).

 ## Preview
 ![Preview](img/Preview.png)